realityfluxstudios/rfsbundledb/README.md

 Rake Tasks and Shell Scripts
 ============================

+Use a sqlitedb viewer [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) or a [Standalone SQL Browser](http://sqlitestudio.pl/?act=download) to give a quick glance at the database before running these commands.
+This will prevent any problems that might arise when you first run them.
+The most obvious problem would be a missing Title.

 As outlined above, the way to import the JSON data gathered by the bookmarklet is via a rake task.
 Simply use `rake import_hb['/full/path/to/json/file']` and `rake import_ig['/full/path/to/json/file']`.
 I wrote a shell script that will loop through all the json files in the directory.
 Refer to the `import_all_bundles.sh` file in the `/lib/` directory.